 3- Enterprise Resource Planning (ERP) vs. Best of Breed (BoB)

-In my opinion, this issue is somewhat theoretical.
-However, since I am often asked why an organization should not look to its ERP software to provide it with CPM features, I will endeavour to answer that now.
+This issue is somewhat theoretical.
+However, since we are often asked why an organization should not look to its ERP software to provide it with CPM features, we will endeavour to answer that now.

-In 2015, connectivity issues are a thing of the past: all software, whether ERP or BoB, boasts of its software’s infinite connectivity options.
+Today, connectivity issues are a thing of the past: all software, whether ERP or BoB, boasts of its software’s infinite connectivity options.
 Rather than focussing on this, the assurance that the software can meet your needs should be the determining factor in your choice.
+Hence the interest of several organizations in using a solution specialized in organizational performance management vs a module of their ERP.
 In order to ascertain this, you need to meet with many suppliers and not only your ERP vendor.

 4- Centralization vs. Decentralization